Treatments

 About the Pulmonary Function Testing Laboratory:

-Licensed and board-certified respiratory care personnel trained and experienced in pulmonary function testing and technology carry out the day-to-day operations of the PFT Lab.
+Licensed and board-certified respiratory therapists trained and experienced in pulmonary function testing and technology carry out the day-to-day operations of the PFT Lab.

 Pulmonary Function Testing Laboratory services include: